rfgiusti/timebox/README.md

 TimeBox is under effort to be kept internally documented.
 Please check the internal documentation by typing `help FUNCTION-NAME` in the Matlab shell (*e.g.*, `help runs.leaveoneout`).

-## License Summary

-The Apache License 2.0 was chosen for this software because:

-1. It is simple and permissive;
-1. It requires author acknowledgement and derivative work statements.

-Every piece in the source code of this software is licensed under the Apache License 2.0, even when not explicitly stated, and except when explicitly stated otherwise.
-The interim of the Apache License 2.0 may be found within the source code itself (LICENSE.txt).

-To summarize, the Apache License 2.0 grants at least the following rights:

-1. The right to use the software for personal, scientific, academic, and business purposes;
-1. The right to study and modify the source code;
-1. The right to share the source code or any modifications to the source code, either in the form of patches or in whole.

-Provided that at least the following is respected:

-1. When sharing the source code, the Apache License must be mantained, and the same rights and obligations must be granted to whomever this software is shared with;
-1. When sharing the source code, the original authorship must be acknowledged;
-1. When sharing substantial modifications of the source code, the author of such modifications must state that a modified version of the original work is being shared (please consider that anything other than "fixing a minor bug" is a substantial modification).

-This is simply a summary written with the intention of expliciting the wishes of the author in choosing the Apache License.
-Please view the full license for any actual concerns with licensing or authorship issues.